- July 9, 2020

 "Fires at Midnight" is a narrative-driven game following Yun and his girlfriend Chitra, in a world where making love without being in love leads to spontaneous combustion.
 Players uncover the story of their relationship from both perspectives, making choices that affect the memories Chitra recalls.
 Complete a photobook, solve puzzles, and engage with mini-games to reveal the game's mysteries while balancing their relationship before the clock strikes midnight on New Year's Eve.

-- The game features a very atmospheric and immersive experience with beautiful artwork and a strong narrative that explores complex themes of love and communication.
+- The game features a compelling and immersive story that explores complex themes of love and communication, enhanced by a unique narrative structure and perspective shifts between characters.